-The X-coordinate field contains a 4-octet single precision floating point value.
+(#1499)The X-coordinate field contains the X-coordinate of the center of the ellipse, encoded as a floating point value.

-The Y-coordinate field contains a 4-octet single precision floating point value.
+(#1499)The Y-coordinate field contains the Y-coordinate of the center of the ellipse, encoded as a floating point value.

-The Angle field contains an unsigned integer between 0 and 359°.
+(#1557)The Angle field contains the angle of the ellipse in degrees.

-The Semi-Major Axis field contains a 4-octet single precision floating point value.
+The Semi-Major Axis field contains the semi-major axis of the ellipse, encoded as a floating point value.

-The Semi-Minor Axis field contains a 4-octet single precision floating point value.
+The Semi-Minor Axis field contains the semi-minor axis of the ellipse, encoded as a floating point value.

 The format of the Ellipsoid Location Shape Value field is defined in Figure 9-325 (Ellipsoid Location Shape Value format).